Harborne Railway: Conception

 The company concluded an arrangement with the London and North Western Railway to work the line for 50% of receipts.
 The line would join the LNWR Stour Valley Line at Monument Lane Junction, later renamed Harborne Junction.
 The branch was a single line.

 The station at Harborne opened, and passenger traffic commenced on 10 August 1874.
 There was a Sunday service at first but there were complaints that the Sabbath was being disturbed and the Company withdrew the trains.
 Goods services started on 3 October 1874.

-The first passenger train service was of six each way on weekdays and three on Sundays.
+The first passenger train service was of six trains each way on weekdays and three on Sundays.
 The early departure of the last train into Birmingham was at 19:20, which attracted adverse comment at the time.

-In 1879 Harborne station platform was extended, and the junction with the Stour Valley main line was renamed Harborne Junction.
+In 1879, Harborne station platform was extended, and the junction with the Stour Valley main line was renamed Harborne Junction.
 In 1893, the platform at Harborne was extended, in order to handle longer trains.
 There was a turntable and a run-round loop, but both were practically unused, and were later removed.

-In 1897 Icknield Port Road station was moved west of the road in its name; the first station had been between the bridges for that road and Barford Road; when it was desired to lengthen the platform, it could not be extended in its old location.
+In 1897, Icknield Port Road station was moved west of the road in its name; the first station had been between the bridges for that road and Barford Road; when it was desired to lengthen the platform, it could not be extended in its old location.

-In 1903 Rotton Park Road station was made into an island platform with a passing loop, enabling the train frequency to be improved.
+In 1903, Rotton Park Road station was made into an island platform with a passing loop, enabling the train frequency to be improved.
 As part of the layout alterations, a siding spur into Mitchell and Butler's brewery was provided, and much traffic resulted.